 You are a writer, and your author is not mutually exclusive concepts.
 You cannot be one without being the other.
 In becoming an author, however, you must be able to and know how to publish a book or literary work.

-The process of coming up with something worth publishing can be grueling and long.
+Coming up with something worth publishing can be grueling and long.
 Others can finish it within or under a year.
 Some have works that were a lifetime in the making.
 But regardless, authors always have common qualities no matter how long or what genre they write for.

 Authors are often very patient when it comes to their craft.
-They can handle the random bursts of creativity and inspiration and also the lack of it.
+They can handle the random bursts of creativity and inspiration, and also the lack of it.

 Authors are friends with rejection and married to improvement.

 Grammatical errors, typographical errors, and plots with too many unreasonable loose ends are never appealing (unless they were intended in the first place).
-Authors often go through many corrections, drafting, sending manuscripts for approval, receiving them again with suggestions and revisions.
+Authors often go through many corrections, drafting, sending manuscripts for approval, and receiving them again with suggestions and revisions.
 This cycle keeps going until their work is ready to be introduced to the rest of the world.
-It goes through such a tedious and detailed process to ensure that authors are satisfied with their vision and readers will find the work cohesive and serving its primary purpose.
+It goes through a tedious and detailed process to ensure that authors are satisfied with their vision and readers will find the work cohesive and serving its primary purpose.

 Authors make the most straightforward concepts permutable.